 In skincare, the most researched, and common, form of vitamin C is L-ascorbic acid.
 You find this supplement naturally (mostly in fruits and dark leafy greens) and it’s also created synthetically, but they are chemically identical — there’s nothing to prove that they affect the skin differently.

 Other forms of vitamin C frequently found on skincare ingredient labels include vitamin C ester, ascorbyl palmitate, and 3-0 Ethyl ascorbic acid, a more newly developed additive.
-Of course, all skincare brands will argue that their form of vitamin C is the most effective, but the type with the most scientific backing is L-ascorbic acid.

 What makes vitamin C such a powerful skincare ingredient?